masalha-alaa/confessions-project/README.md

 ## Classification (Deep Learning)

-Not being satisfied with the RF results, I decided to give the RNN network a try.
+Not being satisfied with the RF results, I decided to give the RNN network a chance.
 So I built a simple LSTM model, and fed it with the same features as I did for the RF.
 Unfortunately, the results were disappointing.
 The LSTM network didn't achieve more than a 57% accuracy after 30 epochs:

 ![RNN plot](https://user-images.githubusercontent.com/78589884/125994843-9ee357a5-13e0-4725-bb2c-e0d5e951775d.png)